-On April 17, 2022, the Funds became aware of suspicious activity related to certain of the Funds' computer systems.
-The Funds immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
-The Funds' investigation determined that there was unauthorized access to certain of the Funds' computer systems from December 2, 2021 to April 18, 2022.
-While on the network, the unauthorized actor had the ability to access certain directories stored therein.
-Therefore, the Funds undertook a comprehensive review of the contents of the directories to determine what, if any, sensitive information was contained within them and to whom the information related.
-On June 14, 2022, the Funds' review determined that the directories contained information related to some of the Funds' participants and dependents.
-The information that could have been subject to unauthorized access includes name, Social Security number, and date of birth.
+On June 28, 2022, GHS became aware of suspicious activity related to certain GHS's computer systems.
+GHS immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
+Through the investigation, it was determined that there was unauthorized access to GHS's network between June 24, 2022 to June 29, 2022.
+The unauthorized actor had the ability to access certain directories while on the network.
+Therefore, GHS undertook a comprehensive review of the contents of the directories determined to be at risk to assess what sensitive information was contained within them and to whom the information related.
+On October 13, 2022, GHS completed its review and determined certain individuals could be affected.
+The information that could have been subject to unauthorized access includes name, Social Security number, date of birth, medical diagnosis/treatment information, and health insurance information.

-Notice to Maine Residents
+Notice to Maine Resident

-On or about June 22, 2022, the Funds provided written notice of this incident to three (3) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A. The Funds also posted notice of this incident on its website on June 16, 2022.
+On or about November 4, 2022, GHS began providing written notice of this incident to affected individuals which includes one (1) Maine resident.
+Written notice is being provided in substantially the same form as the letter attached hereto as Exhibit A. GHS also provided notice of the incident on its website and published a media notice throughout the state of Louisiana on August 24, 2022.